digitalinteraction/climatered-server/README.md

 # -> pass --url to output it as a login url instead
 # -> pass --lang en/fr/es/ar to specify a user_lang
 npm run dev fake-auth

+# Reset the redis scrape-content lock
+# -> runs redis-cli in the redis container
+# -> removes the hostname lock key
+# -> can happen if the scrape catastrophically fails
+docker-compose exec redis redis-cli del schedule_is_fetching
 ```

 ### Code formatting